This quick and easy ground beef and squash skillet recipe will cook up in no time. It's a great alternative to fast food takeout on busy nights.

 - 1 teaspoon dried minced onion

-- dash salt
+- dash salt or to taste

-- dash pepper
+- dash pepper or to taste

-- 1 Tablespoon soy sauce
+- 1 tablespoon soy sauce

-- Continue cooking on low heat about 20 minutes until vegetables are tender.
+- Continue cooking on low heat about 20 minutes or until vegetables are tender.

-Note on Nutritional Information
+Notes on Nutritional Information

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.